 Vector Control in the Greater El Paso Community

 The City of El Paso's Vector Control Program takes a proactive approach protecting the El Paso community and surrounding municipalities by controlling and eradicating mosquitos.
-Additionally, the team is responsible for addressing concerns related to stagnant water, rodent and select insect infestations, ticks and fleas (excluding bees).
+Additionally, the team is responsible for addressing concerns related to stagnant water and confirming possible rodent and select insect infestations (ticks and fleas, excluding bees).

 A vector is defined as any agent (person, animal, or micro-organism) that carries and transmits an infectious pathogen into another living organism.

-- Trapping and sampling mosquitos for potential diseases
+- Trapping and sampling mosquitoes for potential diseases

 - Treating and monitoring bodies of water (canals, ditches, reservoirs)